PCOD Test in Agra

 How to take the PCOD test online?

-If you feel that you have PCOD symptoms, you should definitely take a PCOD blood test.
-Common symptoms include skipped or delayed periods, excessive hair growth, acne and weight gain.
+If you feel that you have symptoms of PCOD, you should definitely take a PCOD blood test.
+Common symptoms of PCOD in women include skipped or delayed periods, excessive hair growth, acne and weight gain.
 A PCOD blood test checks the levels of hormones in your blood to check for signs of PCOD.

 Our PCOD health package includes a series of blood tests that determine the level of hormones such as oestrogen, progesterone, LH and FSH in your blood.
 It also measures the levels of testosterone, insulin, cholesterol and triglyceride levels.

 You can easily book an appointment online for a PCOD blood test at home in Agra through the MFine app and get your tests done conveniently.
 You can also download the MFine app and connect with doctors and the best gynaecologist in Agra.
-A lab technician will visit your doorstep to collect your blood sample and the results will be shared with you online.
-You can consult a doctor online immediately through instant chat and video consultation and make good health a priority today!
+If you have booked your PCOD test online, a lab technician will visit your doorstep to collect your blood sample and the results will be shared with you online.

 You should get a PCOD blood test if you are experiencing symptoms of PCOD such as skipped or delayed periods, excessive hair growth, acne and weight gain.
-You can speak to a general doctor in Agra to understand your symptoms better.
+PCOD problems in women can be overlooked, and hence, you can speak to a general doctor in Agra to understand your symptoms better.

 Once our phlebotomist collects your blood sample from home, it takes around 48 hours to process and analyse the results in our partner labs.
 Post this, the PCOD test results will be uploaded onto your profile on the MFine app and will be available for you to check anytime.